matteopilz/OpenMS-website/static/surveys/README.md

-This folder contains files related to the announcements about NumPy surveys on numpy.org.
+This folder contains files related to the announcements about openms surveys on openms.org.